tddfellow/tddfellow.github.io/source/_posts/2016-06-13-tdd-as-an-enabling-practice-or-how-to-be-faster-with-tdd.markdown

 Enabling practice is required for certain other exploitative practice(s) to work.

 A good example of exploitative practice is Continuous Delivery.
 It requires Continuous Integration, Pair-Programming, and Testing to be in place.
-These 3 are exploitative practices.
+These 3 are enabling practices.

 ## Removing slow practices